jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.23 LidarPointStats
+#### 8.12.24 LidarPointStats

 Creates several rasters summarizing the distribution of LAS point data.
-When the input/output parameters are not specified, the tool works on all LAS files contained within the working directory..
+When the input/output parameters are not specified, the tool works on all LAS files contained within the working directory.

 *Parameters*: